 You know how sometimes when you buy honey, after a while it just gets thick and hard and almost impossible to stir into cold things like vinaigrettes, drinks and marinades?
 Annoying, right?

 What I do to solve this problem is mix honey with warm water and store it in a squeeze bottle or mason jar.
 The honey is instantly transformed into “liquid honey” or Honey Simple Syrup, which keeps for weeks and weeks!
-I keep it right above my stove next to the salt and have for years, called it “runny honey” in my mind.
+I keep it right above my stove next to the salt and have for years, called it “liquid honey” in my mind.

 I usually sweeten to taste.